apollographql/docs/src/content/basics/resources/graphql-glossary.md

 ## Resolver

-A function that connects schema fields and types to various backends.
+A function that populates data for a particular field in a GraphQL schema.
 Resolvers provide the instructions for turning a GraphQL operation into data.
 It can retrieve data from or write data to anywhere, including a SQL, No-SQL, or graph database, a micro-service, and a REST API.
 Resolvers can also return strings, ints, null, and other primitives.

 ```js
 const resolvers = {